qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ## Custom Keyboard Programming

 As documented on [Customizing Functionality](custom_quantum_functions.md) you can define custom functions for your keyboard.
 Please keep in mind that your users may want to customize that behavior as well, and make it possible for them to do that.
 If you are providing a custom function, for example `process_record_kb()`, make sure that your function calls the `_user()` version of the call too.
 You should also take into account the return value of the `_user()` version, and only run your custom code if the user returns `true`.

-## Keyboard Metadata

-As QMK grows so does the ecosystem surrounding QMK.
-To make it easier for projects in that ecosystem to tie into QMK as we make changes we are developing a metadata system to expose information about keyboards in QMK.

-You can create `info.json` files at every level under `qmk_firmware/keyboards/<name>` to specify this metadata.
-These files are combined, with more specific files overriding keys in less specific files.
-This means you do not need to duplicate your metadata information.
-For example, `qmk_firmware/keyboards/clueboard/info.json` specifies `manufacturer` and `maintainer`, while `qmk_firmware/keyboards/clueboard/66/info.json` specifies more specific information about Clueboard 66%.

-### `info.json` Format

-The `info.json` file is a JSON formatted dictionary with the following keys available to be set.
-You do not have to set all of them, merely the keys that apply to your keyboard.

-* `keyboard_name`
-  * A free-form text string describing the keyboard.
-  * Example: `Clueboard 66%`
-* `url`
-  * A URL to the keyboard's product page, [QMK.fm/keyboards](https://qmk.fm/keyboards) page, or other page describing information about the keyboard.
-* `maintainer`
-  * GitHub username of the maintainer, or `qmk` for community maintained boards
-* `width`
-  * Width of the board in Key Units
-* `height`
-  * Height of the board in Key Units
-* `layouts`
-  * Physical Layout representations.
-See the next section for more detail.

-#### Layout Format

-Within our `info.json` file the `layouts` portion of the dictionary contains several nested dictionaries.
-The outer layer consists of QMK layout macros, for example `LAYOUT_ansi` or `LAYOUT_iso`.
-Within each layout macro are keys for `width`, `height`, and `key_count`, each of which should be self-explanatory.

-* `width`
-  * Optional: The width of the layout in Key Units
-* `height`
-  * Optional: The height of the layout in Key Units
-* `key_count`
-  * **Required**: The number of keys in this layout
-* `layout`
-  * A list of Key Dictionaries describing the physical layout.
-See the next section for more details.

-#### Key Dictionary Format

-Each Key Dictionary in a layout describes the physical properties of a key.
-If you are familiar with the Raw Code for <http://keyboard-layout-editor.com> you will find many of the concepts the same.
-We re-use the same key names and layout choices wherever possible, but unlike keyboard-layout-editor each key is stateless, inheriting no properties from the keys that came before it.

-All key positions and rotations are specified in relation to the top-left corner of the keyboard, and the top-left corner of each key.

-* `X`
-  * **Required**: The absolute position of the key in the horizontal axis, in Key Units.
-* `Y`
-  * **Required**: The absolute position of the key in the vertical axis, in Key Units.
-* `W`
-  * The width of the key, in Key Units.
-Ignored if `ks` is provided.
-Default: `1`
-* `H`
-  * The height of the key, in Key Units.
-Ignored if `ks` is provided.
-Default: `1`
-* `R`
-  * How many degrees clockwise to rotate the key.
-* `RX`
-  * The absolute position of the point to rotate the key around in the horizontal axis.
-Default: `x`
-* `RY`
-  * The absolute position of the point to rotate the key around in the vertical axis.
-Default: `y`
-* `KS`
-  * Key Shape: define a polygon by providing a list of points, in Key Units.
-  * **Important**: These are relative to the top-left of the key, not absolute.
-  * Example ISO Enter: `[ [0,0], [1.5,0], [1.5,2], [0.25,2], [0.25,1], [0,1], [0,0] ]`

-### How is the Metadata Exposed?

-This metadata is primarily used in two ways:

-* To allow web-based configurators to dynamically generate UI
-* To support the new `make keyboard:keymap:qmk` target, which bundles this metadata up with the firmware to allow QMK Toolbox to be smarter.

-Configurator authors can see the [QMK Compiler](https://docs.compile.qmk.fm/api_docs.html) docs for more information on using the JSON API.

 ## Non-Production/Handwired Projects